-Different universities run different compulsory and core modules, but all courses accredited by the CIOB will cover the essentials.
+Individual universities run their own set of compulsory and core modules, but all courses accredited by the CIOB will cover the essentials.
 You'll usually be expected to complete a dissertation or major project in your final year.

 Another option at undergraduate level is to study for a foundation degree in construction management (FdSc).
-These courses last two years and are equivalent to two thirds of a BSc degree.
-This may suit you if you don't meet the entry requirements for the full degree or you aren't sure whether you want to commit to a three-year course.
+These courses last two years and are equivalent to two-thirds of a BSc degree.
+This may suit you if you don't meet the entry requirements for the full degree or aren’t sure whether you want to commit to a three or four-year course.

 If you want an accredited construction management qualification but didn't study a course at undergraduate level, the subject is widely available as a postgraduate course.
 The most common courses are Master of Science (MSc) degrees in construction management or construction project management.

-For entry onto a Masters, you'll typically require at least a 2:1 undergraduate degree in a relevant subject.
+For entry onto a Masters course, you'll typically require at least a 2:1 undergraduate degree in a relevant subject.
 As a guide, The University of Manchester describes a relevant subject as being in 'the built environment or relevant engineering, science or management disciplines'.

 Example compulsory modules include: